I LOVE VITAMIN A!

 Seeing more info about “vitamin A toxicity” or “how to detox from vitamin A”?
 Please read this article here for ALL you need to know.

 **We need happy adrenals to mobilize vitamin A from the liver to be utilized.
 We need bile, digestive enzymes, and zinc to use vitamin A correctly.
-This is why in this group we work on gut and liver healing FIRST before throwing retinol rich foods/supps in.
-We have to be able to utilize it properly, otherwise you’re just wasting your money.
+This is why in this site we recommend work on gut and liver healing FIRST before throwing retinol rich foods/supplements in.
+We have to be able to utilize it properly, otherwise you’re just wasting your money and possibly stressing your body out.
+This is why I do not always recommend things like beef liver or cod liver oil to clients right off the bat.